microsoft/pxt-microbit/PSIM_SPEC.md

 Each simulated micro:bit has a set of properties, including:
 - Friendly name (for referring to it and sending it events)
 - X and Y coordinates in the plane
-- Associated PXT simulator (frame)
+- Associated PXT simulator (iframe)

 ## PSIM features